-A near contiguous part of the Eastern Goldfields of Western Australia extending from the south shore of Lake Carey to the historic Pinjin Mining Centre - a strike extent of approximately 125 kilometres.
+These major projects cover a significant portion of the Laverton terrain of the Eastern Goldfields of Western Australia extending from the south shore of Lake Carey to the historic Pinjin Mining Centre - a strike extent of approximately 125 kilometres.
 Hawthorn's tenement package is surrounded by major gold mines, deposits and advanced resources including Sunrise Dam, Wallaby, Red October, Mt Morgans, Jupiter-Heffernan, Carosue Dam, Safari Bore, Deep South, Porphyry and Butchers Well Mines.
 The gold endowment of these mines and resources currently exceeds 22 Million ounces.